Feticones/League-of-Legends-Password-Changer/README.md

 # League of Legends Password Changer
- This are openbullet 2 config to bulk change password on Riot Accounts
+ This are openbullet 2 configs to bulk change password on Riot Accounts

-##How to use
+## How to use

 1. Import the config to OpenBullet 2
 2. Import a Wordlist with the type: Credentials to OpenBullet 2 (Format must be Username:Password)